anushadatar/warmup_project/README.md

 ### Problem Description
 The robot should continuously move forward while avoiding obstacles in its path.
 ### Strategy and Solution
 I used the potential fields method to implement obstacle avoidance.
 To do so, I subscribed to the laser scan data stream and computed the cartesian distance between the point on the data point recorded by the laser scanner and the robot.
-I kept a rolling sum of the total forces in terms of the x (`total_x_value`) and y (`total_y_value`) directions, and then subtracted this sum from the total forward force ('force_threshold).
+I kept a rolling sum of the total forces in terms of the x (`total_x_value`) and y (`total_y_value`) directions, and then subtracted this sum from the total forward force (`force_threshold`).
 The diagram below shows the overall strategy.

 ![Avoid Obstacles Diagram](https://github.com/anushadatar/warmup_project/blob/master/report_visuals/potential_fields.jpg "Avoid Obstacles Diagram")